 Since the awards were set up in 1988, hundreds of singers have been helped.
 Many of these singers have gone on to notable careers, here and abroad.
 Past award winners include baritones Christopher Maltman and Ashley Holland, tenors Alfie Boe and Ed Lyon, sopranos Kate Royal and Katherine Broderick, and mezzo-sopranos Karen Cargill and Anna Stephany

 The Opera Awards were previously run on a nomination basis where Heads of Departments at select performing colleges put forward students who qualified for the grant.
-However, Help Musicians UK is now reviewing the Programme to ensure inclusivity and accessibility.
+However, Help Musicians is now reviewing the Programme to ensure inclusivity and accessibility.

 The new open and direct application process aims to empower the students to take control of their futures.